 Training Is Required

-Don't expect a low maintenance dog from the very first day you adopt!
-Your dog will be introduced to a new home and new owners - it's a lot to take in.
-You'll have to spend a fair amount of time and effort in order to get your dog to a comfortable level of training.
+Don't expect a low maintenance dog from the very first day you adopt.
+You'll have to spend some time and effort to get your dog to a comfortable level of training.

-But once you and your dog have a good routine of exercise, training, playtime, quality food, and some lounging - rest assured they'll calm down and enjoy the easy life.
+But once you and your dog have a routine - rest assured they'll calm down and enjoy the easy life.